 The enemies of America have already deployed a highly effective weapon sapping us of our greatest strength, the ability of Americans to fuse and reconcile their conflicting views, to merge opposing opinions into creative and effective action.
 America has many enemies and they fit into a number of generalized categories.
-We might argue about whether Russia is our friend and Ukraine is our enemy or vice versa.
 But those categories of our enemies and the labels we put on them do not include Democrats and Republicans or Liberal and Conservative.

 One of failures of the current political system is that it successfully creates divisions between Americans and exploiting the fact of division to promote the agendas of both political parties.
 Our challenge is, how do we defeat that promoted goal when opposing it tends to feed it?

 It is infuriating, isn’t it?
 And that is the point– to divide America into factions, and label them liberal or conservative, Republican or Democrat, and make them fight each other because there has to be a winner and loser.
 The fight has become more interesting to watch than the dull process of making decisions about things that really matter.
 It isn’t about the content.
 It isn’t about whether the critics think it is a good show!
 It isn’t about doing something moral– it is a package that purports to show a contest.
 It is marketing.
 It is a package.
 It is a reality TV show.
 It is all about is the ratings.
 Not what people think about what they are watching, but how many of them are watching.